utiasSTARS/panda-rl-envs/notes/may20_rlsandbox_interface.md

 - [x] try double grad updates
   - [ ] appears to learn faster, could rpobably even do 3 updates
 - [ ] add option to have success eval added to training (in addition to returns)
+- [ ] install & test everything on rosetta

 ## TODO Fixes
 - [x] currently saving a buffer at every timestep AND checkpoint buffer AND termination buffer